Andy4495/TI_Platform_Cores_For_Arduino/README.md

 - [LCD_SharpBoosterPack_SPI][25]
 - [OneMsTaskTimer][26]

-Energia example sketches packaged into libraries so that they can be loaded into the Arduino GUI:
+Energia example sketches packaged into libraries so that they can be loaded into the Arduino IDE:

 - [Energia-EducationalBP_MKII][27]
 - [Energia-MultiTasking][28]